Home

 Who do you think wins?

 The underlying story of Home of the Giants revolves around the relationship between man and nature and our (dis)connection with the ecosystem that we are a part of.
-There are two central questions around which the film revolves:

 Before I started working on Home of the Giants, I felt like a spectator in nature, instead of a participant.
 I missed a feeling of connection with the world that we live in and noticed this same disconnection in many of the people around me.
 This troubled me and I felt that it could and should be different, especially given the impact and power that we as a species have on the environment.